ykpaco/PaRomajiKanaConverter/README.md

 Kana - Romaji Converter written in Objective-C

-iOS's Romaji - Kana translation is buggy on some ios versions and is not prescise.
+iOS's Romaji - Kana transform (CFStringTransform) is buggy on some ios versions and is not prescise.
-The goal of this code is to become a good alternative of the iOS string translation library.
+The goal of this code is to become a good alternative of the iOS string transform library.

 ## Install